-Meant to address greenwashing, this draft builds on existing measures to mandate that marketing claims like "net zero," "carbon neutral," or "50% lower emissions" will only be allowed when both specific and substantiated.
-The proposal will also require any green claims that rely on the use of carbon offsets to be substantiated by methodologies that ensure integrity.
+Meant to address greenwashing, this draft builds on existing measures to mandate that marketing claims like "net zero," "planet neutral," or "50% lower emissions" will only be allowed when both specific and substantiated.
+This proposal will also likely integrate mandatory, sector-specific carbon footprint standards for industries such as textiles.